Jira tracker · Side-by-side review

 Should I pick Planim Time or Clockify for Jira time tracking?

-If Jira is the primary system you track time against, Planim Time is the sharper tool — it reads your Jira issue list natively, pushes worklogs directly to Jira issues, and offers two-way sync so Jira stays authoritative.
+If Jira is the primary system you track time against, Planim Time is the sharper tool.
+It reads your Jira issue list natively, pushes worklogs directly to Jira issues, and offers two-way sync so Jira stays authoritative.
 If you track time across Jira and many other tools (CRM, GitHub, design tools) in one place, Clockify is the better generalist.
-A rough rule of thumb: if you spend >80% of your tracked hours on Jira issues, Planim Time gives you a cleaner workflow; below that, Clockify's breadth starts to pay off.
+A rough rule of thumb: if you spend more than 80% of your tracked hours on Jira issues, Planim Time gives you a cleaner workflow; below that, Clockify's breadth starts to pay off.

 Does Clockify write worklogs to Jira the way Planim Time does?

 Clockify can push tracked time to Jira as worklogs through its browser extension, but the integration is one-way from tracker to Jira.
-Planim Time does two-way sync — it pulls existing Jira worklogs (including ones logged by teammates or on mobile) into the app, so the tracker and Jira always agree.
-If you need Jira to remain the authoritative record of hours, Planim Time's sync model is safer: Clockify's cloud becomes a parallel store you eventually have to reconcile.
+Planim Time does two-way sync, pulling existing Jira worklogs (including ones logged by teammates or on mobile) into the app, so the tracker and Jira always agree.
+If you need Jira to remain the authoritative record of hours, Planim Time's sync model is safer.
+With Clockify's model, the cloud becomes a parallel store you eventually have to reconcile.

 Is Clockify's free tier bigger than Planim Time's?